 Dr. Alyssa Hoffman, PsyD HSPP

 Dr. Hoffman earned master’s and doctoral degrees in clinical psychology from the University of Indianapolis.
-She has additional training in CBT and Exposure and Response Prevention (ERP) for the treatment of children and adolescents with OCD.
+She has additional training in Exposure and Response Prevention (ERP) for OCD including completing a course in treatment for Pediatric OCD through the Behavior Therapy Training Institute.
+She is currently a member of the International OCD Foundation (IOCDF).

 Dr. Cara Pratt, PsyD HSPP